UNIVERSITY MUSIC & CONCERTS TEAM

 Lucy's role with the Music Society is to create programmes for all the concerts, ensure instruments for the concerts are in the correct hall and tuned, and to assist Jo and the society's marketing team with online publicity, as well as promoting the concerts across campus and the city.
 Lucy also manages the Box Office on behalf of the University Music team.

 & ACADEMIC STAFF

 Director of Orchestral Studies

-Daniele Rosina is heavily involved with the Music Society.
-He conducts the Philharmonic Orchestra, Symphony Orchestra and Orchestral Repertoire class, as well supporting the Chamber Music Network.
-Daniele teaches conducting for the Department of Music, and mentors the student conductors within the society.
+Daniele Rosina is a conductor and educator and is heavily involved with the Music Society.
+He conducts the Philharmonic Orchestra, Symphony Orchestra, and orchestral repertoire class, as well supporting the Chamber Music Network and student conductors.
 He is co-artistic director of the University's CrossCurrents contemporary music festival, and enjoys working with composers and performing new commissions.
-When he doesn't have a baton in his hand, Dan can be found watching the peregrine falcons flying over Old Joe.

 Dr Paul Rodmell